-Please join us in congratulating District Chief Brady Hummer who was recognized for completing 15 years of service at City of Safety Harbor!
+Please join us in congratulating Mr. Wes Elliott who was recognized at Monday night’s City Commission meeting for completing 25 years of service at City of Safety Harbor!

 The Christopher Palmieri Employee of the Quarter Program was established in June of 2018 in memory of City Employee, District Chief Chris Palmieri.
 Throughout the year, we remember our friend and co-worker, and the example he set as a positive and committed employee of the City of Safety Harbor, which is the true meaning behind our Employee of the Quarter Program.

-City Commission Meeting - November 1, 2021
+City Commission Meeting - May 2, 2022

 The Safety Harbor City Commission meets the first and third Mondays of each month at 7:00 PM in the Commission Chambers located at 750 Main Street.